Maddalarajesh/smart-login-system/README.md

 The sign-in page verifies user credentials against the stored account information.
 If the provided email and password match an existing user, the user is directed to the home page.

 The home page displays a welcome message using the user's name retrieved from local storage.
-Users can also log out from the home page, which redirects them to the sign-in page.
+Users can also log out from the home page, which redirects them to the sign-in pages.

 ## Technologies Used